Tuplanolla/bmm/README.md

 Annotate with `__attribute__ ((__flatten__, __hot__))`.

+Implement the following visualization algorithm.

+1. Gather all face polygons as follows.
+    1. Undirect the contact graph (duplicate directed edges).
+    2. Order edges by angle (cyclic order).
+    3. For each node in undirected graph.
+        1. Walk counterclockwise.
+        2. If the loop closes (found the starting node), try to save the face (list of node indices or coordinates) and delete the walked path from the graph;
+           otherwise (reached a dead end) backtrack
+           (whether traversing the same path
+           in two directions is allowed may be changed).
+           Only backtracking or periodic winding
+           may cause saving the face to fail.
+        3. Eliminate faces that are too big (compare circumference or area).
+2. Gather all face triangles as follows.
+    1. Tessellate the faces.
+3. Gather all connected face polygons as follows.
+    1. Start with an empty directed graph.
+    2. For each face in face graph or tessellated graph.
+        1. Add path edges to directed graph.
+    3. For each node in directed graph.
+        1. For each edge in node.
+            1. If edge is bidirectional, remove it;
+               otherwise keep it.
+    4. For each node in directed graph.
+        1. Walk counterclockwise.
+        2. If the loop closes (found the starting node), try to save the face (should always succeed).
+4. Wonder what to do to edges without faces.
+5. Ponder what inverting the discarded faces would produce.

 #### Programming Conventions

 All names consist of tokens that are eight or fewer characters long.